 The major term is "people sent to prison."
 The minor term is "police officers."
 The middle term is "thieves."
 The major premise is "Some thieves are sent to prison."
 The minor premise is "No police officers are thieves."

 The main focus of Aristotelian logic, as traditionally presented, is to show that we can mechanically determine of any given categorical syllogism whether it is valid or invalid.
 One way to do that is by inspecting its form.
-We first say that a syllogism is in standard form if all the claims in it are in standard form, the major premise comes first, then the minor premise, then the conclusion.
-Then we list all possible forms of syllogisms in standard form.
+A syllogism is in standard form if all the claims in it are in standard form, the major premise comes first, then the minor premise, then the conclusion.
+We can list all possible forms of syllogisms in standard form.
 For example, has form EAE.
-Given any categorical syllogism, we can first rewrite it in standard form and then check whether it is one of the valid forms.